Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Experiment details: incompressible flow dataset

 \subsection{Ablation study details}

-To validate the effectiveness of our model through an ablation study on the following settings: \begin{enumerate}[label=(\Alph*)] \item Without encoded boundary: In the nonlinear loop, we decode features to apply boundary conditions to fulfill Dirichlet conditions in the original physical space \item Without neural nonlinear solver: We removed the nonlinear solver from the model and used the explicit time-stepping instead \item Without boundary condition input: We removed the boundary condition from input features \item Without Dirichlet layer: We removed the Dirichlet layer.
+To validate the effectiveness of our model through an ablation study on the following settings: \begin{enumerate}[label=(\Alph*)] \item Without encoded boundary: In the nonlinear loop, we decode features to apply boundary conditions to fulfill Dirichlet conditions in the original physical space \item Without boundary condition in the neural nonlinear solver: We removed the Dirichlet layer in the nonlinear loop.
+Instead, we added the Dirichlet layer after the (non-pseudoinverse) decoder. \item Without neural nonlinear solver: We removed the nonlinear solver from the model and used the explicit time-stepping instead \item Without boundary condition input: We removed the boundary condition from input features \item Without Dirichlet layer: We removed the Dirichlet layer.
 Instead, we let the model learn to satisfy boundary conditions during training. \item Without pseudoinverse decoder: We removed the pseudoinverse decoder and used simple MLPs for decoders. \item Without pseudoinverse decoder with Dirichlet boundary layer after decoding: Same as above, but with Dirichlet layer after decoding. \end{enumerate}

 We again put the results of the ablation study in \Tabref{tab:fluid_ablation_appendix}, which is already presented in \Tabref{tab:fluid_ablation}, for the convenience of the readers.